theshreyanshpanchal/laravel-auth-boilerplate/README.md

 php artisan migrate # Migrate the required tables.

 php artisan db:seed # Seed the default admin user.

+php artisan sync:permission # Sync the permissions with admin user.

+php artisan sync:stripe-products # Sync the stripe plans with system.

+# Note: For sync the stripe products, You need to provide the STRIPE_KEY, STRIPE_SECRET & CASHIER_CURRENCY in .env file.
+See the .env.example for more details.
 ```

 ## Additional Setup